harsh2002hd/Influencer_Marketing_Dashboard/README.md

 - **Documentation clarity:** This README and in-code comments

 ## Credits
-- Built by [Your Name] for HealthKart Influencer Analytics
+- Built by Harsh Sharma for HealthKart Influencer Analytics
 - Powered by Streamlit, Pandas, and Python